Algal Blooms Affect Water Taste and Odor

-Algae that grows in the Delta during warm weather can cause drinking water to taste and smell earthy or musty.
+Algae that grows in the Delta can cause drinking water to taste and smell earthy or musty.
 Zone 7 Water Agency's treatment processes ensure the water is safe to drink and meets all state and federal standards.
-Algal blooms usually clear up naturally within a week or two.
+Algal blooms occur most often in warm weather and usually clear up naturally within a week or two.

 For more information, read Zone 7's fact sheet on Taste and Odor Due to Algae and see the Water Quality FAQs below.